wessenstam/demoguide/docs/instructor/instructor.md

 3. Order of starting the VMs
 4. Testing the environment before the demo

+!!!Warning

+    The environment has been created using the version that were current at the beginning of July 2023. any updates on agents and Applications may have to be performed to run the latest and greatest releases.
 ## Requirements for the Demo Environment

 The Demo Environment is created for ESXi 6.7 and up.
 The total environment exists out of nine VMs that will consume a total of 48 GB of RAM and 400 GB of storage.